-Policy JWP4: Design of Waste Management and Wastewater Treatment Facilities
+Policy JWP4: Design of Waste Management Facilities

-- A. Proposals for waste management and wastewater treatment development will only be permitted which have been designed to address the following during their construction and operation (including associated vehicle movements): - 1.
-The emission of greenhouse gases is minimised by working towards net zero where practicable or, where this isn't practical, an appropriate contribution will be made to the relevant Borough's carbon offset fund; and, - 2. measures to avoid unacceptable adverse impacts arising from noise, dust, litter, vermin, vibration, odour, bioaerosols, external lighting, visual intrusion, traffic or associated risks to the environment (including the water environment) and health and wellbeing of local communities; and, - 3. storage and management of waste (other than by landfill) and wastewater within a building or an appropriate level of protection is provided with respect to impacts on the local environment and amenity; and, - 4. efficient use of energy and water; and, - 5. climate adaptation measures such as sustainable drainage systems, flood resistance and resilience, water storage and recycling, open space design, green roofs and drought-resistant landscaping; and, - 6. contributions to green and blue infrastructure, community benefits (including Public Rights of Way), and biodiversity enhancement and net gain where required; and, - 7.
-The need to protect the historic environment including by including measures to avoid and/or mitigate adverse impacts; and, - 8. protecting the best and most versatile agricultural land and soil quality more generally; and, - 9. achievement of a BREEAM 'Excellent' rating or its equivalent unless it is demonstrated that this isn't practical; and, - 10.the need to ensure development is secure in accordance with 'Secure by Design' principles; and, - 11. preference being given to non-road transport where practicable; and, - 12. measures to control and reduce vehicle impacts including: - i. emissions, through the use of low emission vehicles, installation of vehicle charging points and scheduling and management of vehicle routing; and, - ii. impacts on the safety of other road users including pedestrians. - B. Proposals for development must demonstrate that opportunities will be provided for residents of the Borough in which the proposal is located, to access employment in both the construction and operational stages in accordance with relevant Local Plan policy and related guidance. - C. Proposals that have an adverse effect on the integrity of sites designated as Special Areas of Conservation (SAC), Special Protection Areas (SPAs) or Ramsar sites will not be permitted, in line with The Conservation of Habitats and Species Regulations 2017 (as amended).
+- A. Proposals for waste management development will only be permitted which have been designed to address the following during their construction and operation (including associated vehicle movements): - 1.
+The emission of greenhouse gases is minimised by working towards net zero where practicable or, where this isn't practical, an appropriate contribution will be made to the relevant Borough's carbon offset fund; - 2. measures to avoid unacceptable adverse impacts arising from noise, dust, litter, vermin, vibration, odour, bioaerosols, external lighting, visual intrusion, traffic or associated risks to the environment and health and wellbeing of local communities; - 3. storage and management of waste (other than by landfill) within a building or an appropriate level of protection is provided with respect to impacts on the local environment and amenity; - 4. efficient use of energy and water; - 5. climate adaptation measures such as sustainable drainage systems, flood resistance and resilience, water storage and recycling, open space design, green roofs and drought-resistant landscaping; - 6. contributions to green and blue infrastructure, community benefits (including Public Rights of Way), and biodiversity enhancement and net gain where required. - 7. protecting the best and most versatile agricultural land and soil quality more generally; - 8. achievement of a BREEAM 'Excellent' rating or its equivalent unless it is demonstrated that this isn't practical; - 9. preference being given to non-road transport where practicable; and, - 10. measures to control and reduce vehicle emissions, through the use of low emission vehicles, installation of vehicle charging points and scheduling and management of vehicle routing. - B. Proposals for development must demonstrate that opportunities will be provided for residents of the Borough in which the proposal is located, to access employment in both the construction and operational stages in accordance with relevant Local Plan policy and related guidance. - C. Proposals that have an adverse effect on the integrity of sites designated as Special Areas of Conservation (SAC), Special Protection Areas (SPAs) or Ramsar sites will not be permitted, in line with The Conservation of Habitats and Species Regulations 2017 (as amended).
 Any mitigation required to avoid adverse effects on their integrity, for example due to pollution risk or disturbance, must be detailed in, and secured as part of the grant of planning permission.